Garage Floor Coating Comparison — Epoxy vs Polyurea vs Polyaspartic

 The DaVinci Resolve Workflow — About 20 Minutes

-Once the timeline was right:
+Once the timeline was actually set up correctly:

 2. Trim clips in the Cut page: 4 minutes